marshareb/marshareb.github.io/_posts/2020-6-18-Shadowing-and-Ryll.md

 In this post, we'll explore shadow orbits and Ryll-Nardzewski.

-# Personal Life

-I've decided I should stop playing the ignorance card when it comes to race and to start reading.
-The plan is to start following Noname's book club (found [here](https://www.nonamebooks.com/)) as well as try to find a group of people to discuss the readings with.
-The first book I'll be starting with is [Blood in My Eye](https://en.wikipedia.org/wiki/George_Jackson_(activist)).
-Maybe this section will be replaced with writing about my thoughts on that.

-Otherwise, personally nothing is really new.
-A lot of running, reading, and trying to balance life with work and not doing a great job of it.
-There were interesting problems in the dynamics reading course but I spent a lot of time trying to figure them out (and I think I have).
-I'm hoping this next week will be slower paced.

 # Dynamics

 The exercise of most interest to me this week is the following: